What Is Compound Butter?

 Compound Butter for Corn

 Nothing says summer like fresh corn on the cob slathered in butter.
-Upgrade this summer staple by using a compound butter.
-From South American flavors to state fair classics, discover the top compound butters for your corn recipe below.
+Upgrade this summer staple by using compound butter.
+From South American flavors to state fair classics, discover the top kinds of compound butter for your corn recipe below.

 - Garlic parmesan compound butter